findthemasks/findthemasks/README.md

 will show the map of the United States in French and `/fr/give.html?locale=en-US` will show the map of France in English.

 To add a new country, create a subdirectory under public `/public/country_code` using the alpha-2 country code: https://www.iban.com/country-codes.
 Copy a `.htaccess` file from an existing country directory into the new one.
-Finally, update the navigation dropdown to include the new country.
+Update the form redirect rule to the correct country code and ensure that the translated file has the country code short link so that it redirects properly.

 ## Directory structure